robmccormack89/vigilant-octo-telegram/README.md

-# Wordpress Project Starter
+# Wordpress Project Competitions

-A Wordpress project starter theme/process with Timber, UiKit, Sass, Gulp, Webpack & more.
+A Wordpress project competitions theme/process with Timber, UiKit, Sass, Gulp, Webpack & more.

 For XAMPP projects.